dboca/devinstall/README.md

 The parameters have the same meaning as for `build:` `repos` reffers to the package repository
- `tests` is optional (DON'T do this) and no tests will be performend if it's missing
+ `tests` is optional (DON'T do this) and no tests will be performed if it's missing

     defaults:
       type: